Australian dollar: First series

 The first paper issues of the Australian dollar were issued in 1966.
 The $1, $2, $10 and $20 notes had exact equivalents in the former pound notes.
 The $5 note was issued in 1967, the $50 was issued in 1973 and the $100 was issued in 1984.

 The $1 banknote was replaced by a $1 coin in 1984, while the $2 banknote was replaced by a smaller $2 coin in 1988.
-Although no longer printed, all previous notes of the Australian dollar are still considered legal tender.
+Although no longer printed, all previous notes of the Australian dollar remain legal tender.

 Shortly after the changeover, substantial counterfeiting of $10 notes was detected.
 This provided an impetus for the Reserve Bank of Australia to develop new note technologies jointly with the Commonwealth Scientific and Industrial Research Organisation, culminating in the introduction of the first polymer banknote in 1988.

 First polymer series

 Australia was the first country to produce polymer banknotes, more specifically made of polypropylene polymer, which were produced by Note Printing Australia.
-These revolutionary polymer notes are cleaner than paper notes, are more durable and easily recyclable.
+These polymer notes are cleaner than paper notes, are more durable and easily recyclable.

 The first polymer banknote was issued in 1988 as a $10 note commemorating the bicentenary of European settlement in Australia.
 The note depicted on one side a young male Aboriginal person in body paint, with other elements of Aboriginal culture.
 On the reverse side was the ship Supply from the First Fleet, with a background of Sydney Cove, as well as a group of people to illustrate the diverse backgrounds from which Australia has evolved over 200 years.

 The first polymer series was rolled out starting 1992 and featured the following persons: